Samagra-Development/Samagra-Website/src/pages/project/antyodaya-saral.md

     image: /img/saral-initiative-2.jpg
     title: Grassroots Service Delivery
   - description:
-      text: >-
-        The Saral dashboard allows department officials to view compliance of their staff with timelines notified under Haryana Right to Service Act of 2014 at the state as well as district level.
+      text: "The Saral dashboard allows department officials to view compliance of their staff with timelines notified under Haryana Right to Service Act of 2014 at the state as well as district level.
 This gives them insight into whether services are being delivered in a time-bound manner.
 The